lubomirklimes/FixHub/README.md

   ```

 6. **Install the Package (if needed):**
-  - If you have downloaded the latest .msixbundle or .appxbundle, install it using:
+  - If you have downloaded the latest '.msixbundle' or '.appxbundle', install it using:
     ```powershell
     Add-AppxPackage -Path "C:\Path\To\Downloaded\File.msixbundle"
     ```

 By following these steps, you should be able to close the Microsoft.DesktopAppInstaller application and proceed with the update or installation.

-You can verify result by
+You can verify result by `winget -v`
      ```
-     winget -v
-     ```

-You should see something like v1.8.1911 or newer.
+You should see something like `v1.8.1911` or newer.